DEFRA/ffc-development-guide/docs/index.md

 The FCP Architecture vision is to deliver a modern, cloud native, event driven microservice ecosystem.

 Containerised Node.js with JavaScript microservices are the primary delivery mechanism for the programme.
-These are deployed to a common Azure Kubernetes service (AKS) and are expected to be highly available, scalable and resilient.
+These are deployed to a Defra cloud environment and are highly available, scalable and resilient.

 For scenarios where Node.js is not appropriate, Defra's secondary framework and language is .NET with C#.